ICS2O-Gallo/10c-cpt-ethan-and-armon/README.md

-# 10c-cpt-ethan-and-armon
+# Pictures for Road To Eternity
-10c-cpt-ethan-and-armon created by GitHub Classroom
+Drawn by Ethan Alvares